MicrosoftDocs/Contribute/.github/PULL_REQUEST_TEMPLATE.md

 ## Need help?

-If you have an open PR, tag the PR reviewers in a comment with your question: `@carlyrevier, @jehchow`
+If you have an open PR, tag the PR reviewers in a comment with your question: `@mikekinsman, @jehchow`